The Italian Language Certifications and why it’s a great idea to earn them

 What level to choose depends on your goal.
 If you need an Italian Language Certification to access university in Italy, you will need a B2 or C1.
 If you have an excellent command of the language, maybe you want to take your chance and try the C1 or C2.
-If you are a beginner learner and you want to take an examination to set yourself a goal to work towards, you can sign up for an A1 or A2.
+If you are a beginner learner and want to take an examination to set yourself a goal to work towards, you can sign up for an A1 or A2.

 The CELI and the CILS in depths

 The CELI was created and is issued by the University of Perugia for Foreigners.
-The exams take places in three annual sections (spring, summer, fall) at the same university and regularly, at certified institutions or language schools, worldwide.
+The exams take place in three annual sections (spring, summer, fall) at the same university and regularly, at certified institutions or language schools, worldwide.

 The CELI consists of three different modules:

 - CELI for immigrants (intended for foreign citizens who immigrated to Italy and is also available for students with very little education)